-Personal accident cover for volunteers is not required by legislation, however Port Stephens Council has taken out a personal accident policy for volunteers to assist if volunteers are injured whilst volunteering for Council including travel to and from that voluntary work.
+Personal accident cover for volunteers is not required by legislation, however Port Stephens Council has taken out a personal accident policy for volunteers to assist if volunteers are injured whilst volunteering for Council.
 Volunteers would be required to fill out a Risk Incident/Hazard Report form, as well as a claim form.
-See 4.7 for contact details.
-This policy does not cover a person over 90 years of age.
+For further information contact Council's Risk Management Coordinator on phone (02) 4988 0255.

-4.8 Hazardous chemicals
+4.9 Hazardous chemicals